ANALOG AND DIGITAL RECORDING

 HELLO FRIENDS, WELCOME TO THE CHURCH STUDIO

-Where homegrown talent rocked the music world.
+Where homegrown talent rocked and continues to rock the music world.

 THE CHURCH STUDIO